Non-Stationary Critical Phenomena: Expanding The Critical Point: Field Theory: Effective Thermodynamics in inertial frames

 where $\Delta J_{\rm bulk}\coloneq J_{\rm bulk}(\rho_G)-J_{\rm bulk}(\rho_L)$.
 This quantity is strictly negative at the liquid-to-gas interface since $v<0$, and its equivalent, $\mathcal{J}_{\rm sw}^{G\to L}$, at the gas-to-liquid interface similarly must be positive.
 Meanwhile, we may characterise the difference in chemical potential across such a boundary solution using Eq.~(\ref{eq:mubulk}) as

 which may immediately be written in terms of the above current

 where $\Delta \ln(1-\phi)\coloneq \ln(1-\rho_G)-\ln(1-\rho_L)$, thus explicitly relating motion of the phase boundaries to the change in chemical potential.
 Moreover, we always have $\Delta\mu_{\rm bulk}>0$ and $\mathcal{J}_{\rm sw}^{L\to G}<0$, whilst both vanish in the symmetric case $\beta=1$, indicating that these may be thought of as a conjugate force-flux pair, with the information-theoretic like term only contributing quantitative differences due to dispersion along the boundary.
-This interpretation is illustrated in Fig.~\ref{fig:boundary}, left and right.
+This interpretation is illustrated in Fig.~\ref{fig:boundary}(a) and (c).

 In addition to this, by rearranging the above such that we have

 we can relate the chemical potential difference to the inter-species current that has been coarse-grained out of the full model [Eq.~(\ref{eq:deterministic})].
 Explicitly, we may write